 What is mosaicism?

 The term mosaicism is used to describe the presence of more than one type of cell in a person.
-For example, a person may have some of the cells in their body with 46 chromosomes, while other cells in their body have 47 chromosomes.
+For example, a person may have some of the cells in his or her body with 46 chromosomes, while other cells in his or her body have 47 chromosomes.
 An example of mosaicism is mosaic Down syndrome.

 Click Image to Enlarge